 Another way to check the pitch is to pour a bucket of water into the gutter and observe the flow.
 If it runs off without leaving pools of water in the gutter, the gutter is set properly.
 Any high or low spots can often be corrected by slightly bending the hanger that supports the gutter.
 You may need to add additional gutter hangers to raise or lower the slope of the gutter at any given point.

 Step 5: Install Gutter Screens or Guards

 Once your gutters are cleaned and repaired, you'll want to keep them that way.
 To prevent gutters from filling with leaves and other debris, install a metal gutter screen or, ideally, an aluminum gutter guard.
 Watch out for inexpensive screens.
-They might keep leaves out of your gutter, but these inexpensive screens can trap leaves near the screen and cause other roof problems.
+Inexpensive screens might keep leaves out of your gutter, but they can trap leaves near the screen and cause other problems.
 Gutter guards extend across the entire width of the gutter, allowing water to enter while leaves and foreign materials go over the side.

 Nice work.
-Now you can rest assured that your gutters will work during even the worst storms without clogging and protect your home the way they should.
+Now you can rest assured your gutters will work without clogging during even the worst storms and will protect your home the way they should.

 Here’s what you’ll need to complete this project successfully.